 In order to get insights about the strength of the impairments the respective persons suffer from and the scope of potential caring activities, the survey asked for the level of dependency.
-As can be derived from the chart below, only 15% of the persons in need are considered highly dependent on their caregivers, whereas 46% are considered moderately dependent.
-31% receive care although they are only little dependent.
+As it can be derived from the above chart, only 2 of the persons in need are considered highly dependent on their caregivers, whereas 6 are considered moderately dependent.
+Four receive care although they are only little dependent.
 Considering the range of dependencies, there is reason to assume that a wide range of caring activities will be reflected in the following findings, i.e. activities spanning from basic support to intense treatment.